thelasttoto/dir/README.md

 - **Data Models** - Defines a standard schema for data representation and exchange.
 - **Dev Kit** - Provides CLI tooling to simplify development workflows and facilitate API interactions.
-- **Plugins** - Pluggable components to extend the build process of agent data models for custom use cases.
 - **Announce** - Allows publication of records to the network.
 - **Discover** - Listen, search, and retrieve records across the network by their attributes and constraints.
 - **Security** - Relies on well-known security principles to provide data provenance, integrity, and ownership.